ayoskovich/chickens_trust/price_check.md

 - [Pork](https://fred.stlouisfed.org/series/APU0000FD3101)
 - [Beef](https://fred.stlouisfed.org/series/APU0000703112)

 **A note here**: I couldn't for the life of me, find any data that goes back to 1935, like Fox cites in the article.
-The earliest history I could find from FRED or the BLS only goes back to the 80s, so I must be missing something!
+The earliest history I could find from FRED or the BLS only goes back to the 80s.

 The following graphic shows to historic prices (adjusted for inflation) of the 3 types of meats described.